Montessori Children’s House

 Under the broad framework, The Early Years Framework for Australia, the Queensland Kindergarten Learning Guideline supports the delivery of the curriculum and the children’s learning and development.
 The Guideline describes five learning and development areas: Identity, Connectedness, Wellbeing, Active Learning and Communicating.
 It promotes active learning through play, real-life engagement, routines and transitions.
 This is the Guideline we use in our documentation and for the Transition Statements which will be prepared for each child going on to prep the following year.

-We welcome parents to peruse the poster in the foyer that clearly outlines how aspects of our program are incorporated into The Early Years Framework for Australia.
+There is a Montessori Australia poster in the foyer that clearly outlines how aspects of our program are incorporated into The Early Years Framework for Australia.
+We welcome any questions from families or the community.